 GW2.
 A guide to the Harvest Temple Strike Mission from End of Dragons.
+Guild Wars 2 2022.

 Use the Asura Portals in Lions Arch to reach Arborstone.
 Speak to Lyra in Arborstone and say you’d like to enter a Strike Mission, then clarify an End of Dragons Strike mission.

-The encounter consists of many phases of fighting each Elder Dragon with some phases handling the void and extra enemies in between
+The encounter consists of many phases of fighting each Elder Dragon with some phases handling the void and extra enemies in between.

-Influence of the Void – Throughout the encounter there will be black orbs located either in the center of the platform or at all four corners.
+Influence of the Void – Throughout the encounter there will be black orbs located either in the center of the platform or at the four cardinal directions.
 These will leave an expanding void field on the ground indicated by a subtle red circle around them which over time can leave you with little space to avoid it.
 Players in the void area will take heavy damage and will gain stacks of Influence of the Void.
 At 10 stacks they will become hostile to other players, meaning they cannot damage the boss, only heal it, and they cannot support other players, only hurt them.
 They can go to their party and get downed to remove the mind control effect.